 The Bank's principal business focuses on the management of liabilities and assets in the statement of financial position.
 Major risks are managed and reviewed by an independent risk function.
-The ALCO, RMC and CREDCOM meet on a regular basis to collaborate on risk control, process review, establish how much risk is acceptable, and to decide how the Bank will stay within targets laid down in risk tolerance thresholds.
+The ALCO, RMC and CREDCOM meet on a regular basis to collaborate on risk control and process review, to establish how much risk is acceptable, and to decide how the Bank will stay within targets laid down in risk tolerance thresholds.